Namrata Joshi

 • Finding top 5 less calorie items having nutrition benefits.

-I used conditional formatting and the following SMALL function to highlight the top 5 low calorie items.
+I used conditional formatting and the following SMALL function to highlight the top 5 low-calorie items.

 =$C2<=SMALL($C$2:$C$16,5)

 In the conditional format rule, I selected the range A2:H16, used format cells if the custom formula is the above function.
-In the formula,SMALL function applies conditional formatting to test each row if it is smaller than or equal to 5th smallest value.
-I later custom formatted the style filling the output values with light green 1 color.
+In the formula,SMALL function applies conditional formatting to test each row if it is smaller than or equal to the 5th smallest value.
+I later custom formatted the style filling the output values with light green 1 colour.

-• Sorting 5 low calorie items in their ascending order using the SORTN function.
+• Sorting 5 low-calorie items in their ascending order using the SORTN function.

-a) 5 low calorie items with % daily value distribution.
+a) 5 low-calorie items with % daily value distribution.

-This included sorting 5 low calorie items and their % daily values of Total fat, carbohydrate, Vitamin A and Calcium using the following function.
+This included sorting 5 low-calorie items and their % daily values of Total fat, carbohydrate, Vitamin A and Calcium using the following function.

 =SORTN({$A$2:$E$16,$G$2:$H$16},5,0,3,TRUE)

 I sorted a few columns with 2 different ranges containing the columns of category, Items, Calories, Total fat(% daily value), Carbohydrate(% daily value), Vitamin A(% daily value) and Calcium( % daily value).
-I later selected 5(as the number of results I want), 0 (as only 5 results to return), 3 (as the 3rd column of calories to sort),TRUE (to sort in the ascending order).
+I later selected 5(as the number of results I want), 0 (as only 5 results to return), 3 (as the 3rd column of calories to sort), TRUE (to sort in ascending order).

 image.png